UNINETTSigma2/documentation/development/arm_perf.md

 An HTML and a text file with a summary of the gathered information are written in the startup directory.

-**NOTE:** Due to a bug in OpenMPI, ARM Performance Reports currently do not work with OpenMPI installations found on Fram.
-Until this is fixed, only applications compiled with Intel MPI can be analyzed.
+**NOTE:** Due to a bug in older versions of OpenMPI, on Fram ARM Performance Reports works only with OpenMPI version 3.1.3 and newer.
+If you've compiled your application with OpenMPI 3.1.1, you don't need to recompile it.
+Simply load the 3.1.3 module - those versions are compatible.

 ## Example Performace Analysis